mhausenblas/awsometag/README.md

 }
 ```

-The same works for IAM roles.
+Note: the same works for IAM roles.
+Also: since IAM is a global service,
+we don't specify a region here, that is, you can pass whatever value you
+want there as the second argument, it will be ignored—however, some value is
+required, so I chose `-`.

 ### S3